"The best small film festival in the world"

 The unique Chagford Film Festival continues to go from strength to strength.
 We’ve got an amazing line-up of eclectic films, special guests (including Oscar winners!), quirky events and hands-on workshops to suit all ages and tastes.

-The festival runs from 23rd to 28th September 2019.
-Events take place throughout the daytime and evening.
+The festival takes place every year during the last week of September with events throughout the daytime and evening.
 We kick off with an opening night gala on Monday and finish with a spectacular street event on Saturday.

 Chagford is a lively and creative community in the heart of the stunning Dartmoor National Park in Devon, SW England.
 There are loads of great pubs, cafes, restaurants and accommodation.
 Films and events take place in various venues in and around the town.